 EDUCATION CHALLENGE FOUR: SUSTAINABILITY

 We are depleting the planet’s biocapacity at an exponential rate.
-If current behaviours do not stop soon, we will quickly exhaust our planet’s resources, and human beings will face a level of resource scarcity that will make life intolerable if not impossible.
+If current behaviours do not stop soon, we will quickly exhaust our planet’s resources.
+Human beings will then face a level of resource scarcity that will make life intolerable if not impossible.
 What can schools do to slow down this time bomb?

 Such a situation, probably the most urgent for our planet, even if the behaviour continues to suggest that biological extinction.
 It is a distant and abstract possibility, requires a deep-seated emotional and intellectual approach to ensure that sustainable action is rooted in a long-term, lifelong attitude to profound change.